cea-hpc/modules/doc/source/module.rst

  matching modulefiles is returned if defined (see :envvar:`MODULES_IMPLICIT_DEFAULT` section)

- This environment variable supersedes the value of the configuration option :mconfig:`extended_default` set in :file:`modulecmd.tcl` script.
+ This environment variable value supersedes the default value set in the :mconfig:`extended_default` configuration option.
+It can be defined with the :subcmd:`config` sub-command.

  .. only:: html